simonsunnyboy/gen-fsm/README.md

 All entries in the columns "State" and "Next state" are used to build the set of available states.
 Thus it is possible to have states without further transitions to other states.

+Tables exported from Google Sheets (https://docs.google.com/spreadsheets/u/0/) as ODF also work.

 ## Name of the generated finite state machine